Updated on: 2/18/2019

 Pedestrian safety should always be an important priority—but it’s particularly vital in school zones, which see high volumes of foot traffic.
 Many of the pedestrians in school zones are young children; they’re often prone to behavior such as darting into the street, and they may be difficult for drivers in certain vehicles that are high off the ground to see.
 In cases like Friday’s incident, even when school isn’t in session, people may be headed into or out of a school building for after-school activities such as sports events, plays, and night classes.

 All this means that drivers need to exercise particular caution around schools, whether or not school is currently in session.
-If you or your loved one have been injured in a school zone as a result of a negligent driver, it’s time to contact an experienced personal injury attorney about your legal rights.
+If you or your loved one have been injured in a school zone as a result of a negligent driver, it’s time to contact an experienced pedestrian accident attorney about your legal rights.